easbarba/qas.rb/README.md

 ## Installation

-Install dependencies with:
+All dependencies are pulled with:

-    $ gem install bundler
     $ bundle install

+PS: `$ gem install bundler`

-and install in your system with:
+To install Floss in your system make use of:

     $ rake install